hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/19_TILAKV_CHIROL.md

-reputation was not worth the smallest coin in existence, when every kind of abusive epithet was hurled at his devoted head with a levity truly disgusting, need we wonder if people commenced to beHeve that even Bri- tish Justice is capricious and uncertain ?
+reputation was not worth the smallest coin in existence, when every kind of abusive epithet was hurled at his devoted head with a levity truly disgusting, need we wonder if people commenced to believe that even Bri- tish Justice is capricious and uncertain ?
 Mr. Tilak's financial embarrassments — amounting to nearly three lakhs of rupees — were, within a few weeks removed by